 Left Atrial Appendage

-To get the appendage in view you will need to withdrawn the probe a little from the mid esophageal 4 chamber view and put a decent amount of antiflexion on the problem.
-As you omniplane up you will need to add some counterclockwise rotation.
+The easiest angle to get the appendage is between 60 and 90 degrees.
+You will need to withdraw the probe a little from the level where you obtain the mid esophageal 4 chamber view and put a decent amount of antiflexion on the probe.